Board Certified Podiatrists | Expert Foot & Ankle Care

 Sciatic foot pain refers specifically to foot symptoms caused by compression or irritation of the sciatic nerve or its contributing nerve roots (L4, L5, S1) at any point along their path from the lumbar spine to the foot.
 The sciatic nerve divides at the back of the knee into the tibial nerve (supplying the plantar foot and calf) and the common peroneal nerve (supplying the dorsum of the foot and ankle evertors), so foot symptoms can involve any aspect of the foot depending on which branch is affected.

-Unlike ankle sprains, plantar fasciitis, or arthritis — which cause localized foot pain with identifiable tender points — sciatic foot pain is neurological.
+Unlike ankle sprains, plantar fasciitis treatment, or arthritis — which cause localized foot pain with identifiable tender points — sciatic foot pain is neurological.
 It causes diffuse, poorly localized symptoms that don’t correspond to any specific foot structure, change with body position rather than weight-bearing alone, and are often accompanied by symptoms higher up (calf, thigh, buttock, or back).

 Symptoms in the Foot by Nerve Root